Our Verdict

 Support

-Columbia’s Newton Ridge Plus II hiking boots offered exceptional support on the trail, ensuring stability on uneven surfaces.
+Columbia’s Newton Ridge Plus II hiking boots offered exceptional ankle support on the trail, ensuring stability on uneven surfaces.

 The reinforced ankle and heel support provided ample protection against twists and sprains, granting me the confidence to tackle challenging terrains without hesitation.